Who We Are: Leadership & Staff

 Novelist and artist Douglas Coupland is a member of the Royal Canadian Academy and is an Officer of the Order of Canada.
 He is also a Chevalier de l’Ordre des Arts et des Lettres and recipient of the Lieutenant Governor’s Award for Literary Excellence.

-Ronald J. Deibert is Professor of Political Science and Director of the Citizen Lab at the Munk School of Global Affairs and Public Policy, University of Toronto.
-The Citizen Lab undertakes interdisciplinary research at the intersection of global security, ICTs, and human rights.
-Deibert is the author of Black Code: Surveillance, Privacy, and the Dark Side of the Internet (Random House: 2013), and RESET: Reclaiming the Internet for Civil Society (House of Anansi, 2020) as part of the CBC Massey Lecture series.
+Ronald J. Deibert, (O.C., O.Ont., Ph.D.) is Professor of Political Science and the founder and director of the Citizen Lab at the Munk School of Global Affairs & Public Policy, University of Toronto.
+The Citizen Lab undertakes mixed methods research on global security, digital technologies, and human rights.
+Deibert is the author of Black Code: Surveillance, Privacy, and the Dark Side of the Internet (Random House: 2013), RESET: Reclaiming the Internet for Civil Society (House of Anansi, 2020), and Chasing Shadows: Cyber Espionage, Subversion and the Global Fight for Democracy (Simon & Schuster, 2025).
 In 2013, he was appointed to the Order of Ontario and awarded the Queen Elizabeth II Diamond Jubilee medal, for being “among the first to recognize and take measures to mitigate growing threats to communications rights, openness and security worldwide.”
+In 2022, he was appointed Officer of the Order of Canada, the country’s second highest civilian order of merit.

 Suzanne DePoe is a literary, theatrical, film and television agent, owner of her own independent agency – Creative Technique Inc. – representing producers, writers, directors and cinematographers in Canadian film and television, writers and directors in Canadian theatre and authors of non-fiction and fiction books.
 A member of the Talent Agents and Managers Association of Canada, Toronto Women in Film & Television, and Academy of Canadian Cinema and Television, Ms. DePoe has had a hand in many seminal events in the development of theatrical and film and television industries in Canada over the last decades.